-Clark County School District, hereafter referred to as CCSD, together with the Office of Science, Innovation and Technology (OSIT) is requesting proposals for Leased Dark Fiber (LDF) or Leased Lit Fiber Point to Point Transport service (leased lit fiber transport service or LLF) or) for its school locations in the Las Vegas Metro Area.
+Clark County School District, hereafter referred to as either CCSD or District, together with the Office of Science, Innovation and Technology (OSIT) is requesting proposals for Leased Dark Fiber (LDF) or Leased Lit Fiber Point to Point Transport service (leased lit fiber transport service or LLF) or) for its schools and support facilities, hereafter referred to as Facilities, locations in Clark County Nevada.

 CCSD will seek E-rate reimbursement for all eligible equipment and services.
 CCSD is seeking a network design that forms a protected Wide Area Network (WAN) that minimizes single points of failure for any single facility in the WAN.
-Network designs that utilize ring/sub-ring designs, bi-directional laterals, and other protected designs are likely to meet CCSD standards.
+Network designs that utilize ring/sub-ring designs, bidirectional laterals, and other protected designs are likely to meet CCSD standards.
 In keeping with E-rate program guidance, CCSD will not specify a network design or route.
-CCSD requests that respondents design cost-effective solutions that minimize downtime and support the district's educational needs.
+CCSD requires that Respondents design cost-effective solutions that minimize downtime and support the District's educational needs.

 If significant new fiber construction is involved in the awarded Broadband Service Provider's (BSP) proposal, CCSD will be held to a strict timeline for delivery dates for portions of the WAN.
 The successful BSP will work with CCSD and the E-rate program to adhere to service delivery deadlines even if these are spread over several E-rate cycles.
-The BSP should include a proposed schedule for delivery of infrastructure and commencement of services to each CCSD site.
-CCSD will work with the BSP through the E-rate process to allow for multi-year build schedule.
+The BSP shall include a proposed schedule for delivery of infrastructure and projected commencement of services to each CCSD Facility.
+CCSD will work with the BSP through the E-rate process to allow for a timely multi-year build schedule that supports its needs.
+Peripheral

-While the focus of this RFP is fiber service to the listed CCSD facilities, ensuring affordable, scalable, and reliable broadband service is available and accessible in nearby unserved and underserved residential and business communities is an important priority for both CCSD and OSIT.
-County-based Broadband Action Teams (BATs) are identifying these unserved and underserved areas and prioritizing them in anticipation of likely future funding opportunities from OSIT.
-Willingness to serve the surrounding community with affordable, reliable, and scalable broadband service, or partner with another last-mile provider to serve the surrounding community, will be a key factor in deciding awards from this RFP.
-Notwithstanding any award from this RFP, any broadband service provider will be eligible to partner with local governments in future funding opportunities to serve the unserved and underserved areas identified by BATs.
-The last-mile grant funding will likely be awarded in 2nd, 3rd, or 4th quarter of calendar year 2023, providing the potential to coordinate last mile construction and middle mile construction projects.
+The focus of this RFP is to provide fiber service to the listed CCSD Facilities, ensuring affordable, scalable, and reliable broadband service is available and furnished in a timely manner.
+The focus of this RFP is to provide fiber service to the listed CCSD Facilities, ensuring affordable, scalable, and reliable broadband service is available and furnished in a timely manner.

+However, the District recognizes the potential to furnish reliable broadband service to underserved residential and business communities in conjunction with this RFP and encourages suppliers to consider possible synergies between District requirements and the needs of nearby homes and businesses.

+It is also worth noting, notwithstanding any award from this RFP, any broadband service provider will be eligible to partner with local governments in future funding opportunities to serve the unserved and underserved areas identified by BATs.
+The last-mile grant funding will likely be awarded in 2nd, 3rd, or 4th quarter of calendar year 2023, providing the potential to coordinate last mile construction and middle mile construction project.